openphacts/ops-search/README.md

 ## Request and Response

-Send a GET request to `/search/` with your query as the last part of the URL eg. `http://example.com/search/pfd` or as the parameter `q` eg `http://example.com/search?q=pfd`.
-You can also include the branches to search for `b`, the type `t` and the limit `l` eg `http://example.com/search?q=asp&b=chebi&t=compound&l=10`.
+Send a GET request to `/search/` with your query as the last part of the URL eg. `http://example.com/search/pfd` or as the parameter `query` eg `http://example.com/search?query=pfd`.
+You can also include the branches to search for `branch`, the type `type` and the limit `limit` eg `http://example.com/search?query=asp&branch=chebi&type=compound&limit=10`.
 If you want only a list of the URIs of the hits then add an options array param which contains "uris_only".
 To search for multiple branches send an array listing them eg ["chebi", "chembl"].

 The branches are:
 * chebi